 This is the (lack of) evidence for routine prophylactic treatment of dog bites; and yet it seems typical in community practice to provide prophylactic antibiotics to patients with any type of bite wound injury, on any part of the body.
 (Comment below if you practice differently.)

 Why?
 We know some of these wounds will get infected, and most physicians in community practice will attest to the fact that they seem to get infected more often than non-bite traumatic injuries.
-Maybe this is one of those processes where we’ve decided to forego scrutiny of the data to drive a decision that seems logical: if the number needed to harm is low, and that harm is generally minor (eg antibiotic side effects like diarrhea) isn’t it worth it for the benefit of preventing an infection?
+Maybe this is one of those processes where we’ve decided to forego scrutiny of the data to drive a decision that seems logical: if the number needed to harm is high, and that harm is generally minor (eg antibiotic side effects like diarrhea) isn’t it worth it for the benefit of preventing an infection?

 Or, might we better select the patients who will actually derive benefit in these situations?
 Dr. Quinn and his co-investigators seem to think so.
 In a cost-effective analysis published in 2010, his group argued that we would be better off trying to hone in on high risk wounds rather than simply blasting all bites with antibiotics.